kth333/pokemon-showdown-keyboard-controls/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the terms of the GNU General Public License v3.0.
 See the LICENSE file for details.